pritikapaul246/rv32i-core/README.md

 **Status:** Core datapath (fetch/decode/execute/memory/writeback) is implemented and verified for the instruction subset listed below.
 This is a working, testable core — not a complete RV32I implementation.
-See "Known Limitations" for exactly what's out of scope.

 ## Architecture